codeenigma/ce-dev/docs/Commands.md

   -r, --registry=registry  Docker registry to use.
 This overrides the one defined in the source compose template.

-  -t, --template=template  [default: ce-dev.compose.prebuilt.yml] Path to a docker-compose template file, relative to
+  -t, --template=template  [default: ce-dev.compose.prebuilt.yml] Path to a docker compose template file, relative to
                            the project root.
 WARNING: this must match the original one the project was constructed with.

   -u, --username=username  Username to use to login against the Docker registry.